Velprathap89/codingsparkles-website/content/blog/RepeatItemCount/index.md

 {10: 2, 20: 3, 30: 2}
 ```

 That's it for this post friends.
-I have tried to in this way, if you guys have any other idea share with me will attempt to learn together.
+I have tried to find the repeated word count in this way if you guys have any other idea share with me will attempt to learn together.